 Best Egg: Best for borrowers with fair credit

-Best Egg could be a good option if you want to borrow between $5,000 and $35,000 and have less-than-stellar credit.
+Best Egg could be a good option if you want to borrow anywhere from $2,000 to $50,000 and have less-than-stellar credit.
 If you’re approved, you could have your funds within one to three days after successful verification.

 Discover: Best for longer loan terms